Fire (Arthur Brown song): Composition

 The song's lyrics are sung from the perspective of a self-proclaimed "god of Hellfire," destroying, with tremendous glee, everything that his victims have built up over their lives.
 The song is an example of the psychedelic rock of the period, though its lack of guitars or bass guitar distinguished it from many of its contemporaries.
 The lead instrument in this case was Vincent Crane's Hammond organ, augmented by an orchestral section featuring prominent brass.
-The singer's opening proclamation "I am the God of Hellfire" became a lasting catchphrase.
+The singer's opening proclamation "I am the God of Hellfire" became a lasting catchphrase; the audio effect on the intro is a mixture of artificial reverb and "recording in the toilet, which gave a chamber-type sound".
 The song ends with the sound of a wind from Hell along with one of Brown's trademark banshee screams.

 Credit for the composition of "Fire" on the original vinyl single was to Arthur Brown and Vincent Crane only; however, Mike Finesilver and Peter Ker successfully sued for co-credit and royalties based on melodic similarities to their song "Baby, You're a Long Way Behind".

 Reception and legacy

 The single reached #1 in the United Kingdom in August 1968 and in Canada in October.
 Also in October, it reached #2 on the US Billboard Hot 100 (behind "Hey Jude" by the Beatles) and #19 in Australia.
 It also reached #3 in Germany, #4 in France, #6 in the Netherlands, #7 in Austria, #8 in Ireland, and #18 in Finland.
 "Fire" sold over one million copies, and was awarded a gold disc.
 On Canada's Year-end chart it was #23.

+"Fire" was covered by Lizzy Mercier Descloux as the fifth track on her 1979 album Press Color.
 Pete Townshend, the single's associate producer, recorded a version with the Who on Townshend's 1989 album The Iron Man: A Musical.
 The Crazy World of Brown's original recording was sampled by the band Marilyn Manson, who were influenced by Arthur Brown, on their 1995 single "Lunchbox".

-The song was sampled in the Death Grips song "Lord of the Game" from the album Exmilitary.
+The song was sampled in the Death Grips song "Lord of the Game" from the mixtape Exmilitary.

+The song "Hellfire" on the album A Piece of Strange by CunninLynguists is made from a sample of "Fire".

+The song was sampled in The Prodigy's song "Fire" from the "Strangely Limited Edition" 12" single "Fire/Jericho", released on 14th September 1992.
+The "Sunrise Version" of the track featured on their debut album "Experience", which was released two weeks later.
+The sample reportedly cost XL Recordings £3,000 to be cleared.

+The song was covered in Paradise Now (album) by Die Krupps.

+The perpetrator of the Christchurch mosque shootings on 15 March 2019 used "Fire", after which Brown expressed "horror and sadness" at the use of the song and cancelled his "instore" performance the day after.